KumoCorp/kumomta/docs/changelog/main.md

 * The log_hooks helper now supports batching using the new `batch_size` parameter and `send_batch` method.
 [See the example](../userguide/operation/webhooks.md#batched-hooks)

+* Added `proxy_connection_failures` and `bind_failures` counters to track
+  the number of times that kumod either failed to connect to an egress proxy server, or failed to directly bind a source address.
+Both of these events typically indicate a severe issue with the local infrastructure, either in terms of a configuration error or production service availability.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report